Zenith214/SIGLA/RAILWAY_DEPLOYMENT_FIX.md

 ### Issue: "Prisma Client not generated"
 **Solution:** The build phase now explicitly runs `pnpm prisma generate`

+### Issue: "Cannot install with frozen-lockfile" / Lockfile out of sync
+**Solution:**
+1. Run `pnpm install` locally to update `pnpm-lock.yaml`
+2. Commit the updated lockfile
+3. Push to Railway
+4. Alternatively, the nixpacks.toml now uses `--no-frozen-lockfile` to handle this automatically

 ### Issue: "Module not found" errors
 **Solution:** Check that all dependencies are in `package.json` dependencies (not devDependencies)